microsoft/MLOS/CONTRIBUTING.md

 [`main`](https://github.com/microsoft/MLOS/tree/main) is considered the primary development branch.

-We expect development to follow a typical "gitflow" style workflow:
+We expect development to follow a typical "forking" style workflow:

 1. Fork a copy of the [MLOS repo in Github](https://github.com/microsoft/MLOS).
 2. Create a development (a.k.a. topic) branch off of `main` to work on changes.